carbonplan/blog/posts/geochemical-cdr-measurements.md

   - name: Phil Renforth
     src: https://images.carbonplan.org/authors/phil-renforth.png
   - Freya Chay
-date: 09-06-2023
+date: 09-07-2023
-summary: TK
+summary: “Measurements in Geochemical Carbon Dioxide Removal” by Campbell et al. presents a timely synthesis of measurement techniques to support CDR decision-making with a strong technical foundation.
 card: geochemical-cdr-measurements
 ---

-This week, we saw the release of the first edition of “Measurements in Geochemical Carbon Dioxide Removal” (Campbell et al. 2023), led by researchers at Heriot-Watt university.
+This week, we saw the release of the first edition of [_“Measurements in Geochemical Carbon Dioxide Removal”_ (Campbell et al. 2023)](https://doi.org/10.17861/2GE7-RE08), led by researchers at Heriot-Watt university.
 We think this report is so important, CarbonPlan contributed a forward.
 Funded in part by the [Industrial Decarbonisation Research and Innovation Centre (IDRIC)](https://idric.org), this report consolidates technical best practices for geochemical measurements that are relevant to carbon dioxide removal (CDR) approaches like [enhanced weathering](https://carbonplan.org/research/cdr-verification/enhanced-weathering) and [alkaline waste mineralization](https://carbonplan.org/research/cdr-verification/alkaline-waste-mineralization).
 It is freely accessible to the public, and should serve as a resource for all members of the geochemical CDR community to learn about relevant analytical techniques and how they can contribute to more effective and informed decision-making.

 There are two features of this report that we are especially excited to highlight.